CamIce2002/TheMrNewVegas.github.io/docs/7capcom/2-Install.md

 ### 6.)
 When Install finishes, navigate to the install location and open ModOrganizer.exe

 ### 7.)
 You can now select “Capital Commonwealth” from the right hand dropdown and press play

+### 7.)
+OPTIONAL: Go into MCM menu and enable Feral Ghoul Infestations for full experience